chjdev/chjdev.github.io/_posts/2016-06-08-docker-ufw.md

 Now you face a different problem though.
-Since Docker uses bridged networking by [default](https://docs.docker.com/v1.8/articles/networking/#container-networking) You now lose the original source IP, which, depending on your use-case, can be quite important, e.g. to log it as part of the access log of your web servers.
+Since Docker uses bridged networking by [default](https://docs.docker.com/v1.8/articles/networking/#container-networking) you now lose the original source IP, which, depending on your use-case, can be quite important, e.g. to log it as part of the access log of your web servers.

 To solve this issue you have two options: switch the networking stack to `host`